4paradigm/OpenMLDB/docs/en/reference/sql/dql/WINDOW_CLAUSE.md

 				:: = 'INSTANCE_NOT_IN_WINDOW'
 ```

-*Window call function* is similar to aggregate functions.
-The difference is that the window call function does not need to pack the query results into a single line when output the results.
+*Window function* is similar to aggregate functions.
+The difference is that the window function does not need to pack the query results into a single line when output the results.
 Instead, each line is separated when using WINDOW clause.
-However, the window caller can scan all rows that may be part of the current row's group, depending on the grouping specification of the window caller (the `PARTITION BY` on columns).
+However, the window function can scan all rows that may be part of the current row's group, depending on the grouping specification of the window function (the `PARTITION BY` on columns).
 The syntax for calling a function over a window is shown bellow:

 ```